guibouland/Stage_LPHI_2025/Stage_LPHI_2024_Axel/README.md

   └── redchannelvideo.mp4
 ```

+As you may have seen, an `input/Example` folder already exists in this repository.
+It is an sample input folder to help you understand how it should look and what to put in it.

 Now let's talk about what's inside of these folders.
-You can refer yourself to the `example` folder.

 ---

-The `dataset` folder is arranged as folloxs :
+The `dataset` folder is arranged as follows :

 ```
 dataset